-Rain barrels are a great way to collect excess water that can be used to in a number of ways from watering landscaping to irrigating flowering plants.
+Rain barrels are a great way to collect excess water that can be used in a number of ways from watering landscaping to irrigating flowering plants.
 Not only is it environmentally conscious, it can also help you save money on your water bill every month!

-A Community Clean-Up for Water Quality is a prefect way to get your neighbors and community involved in water quality issues in your neighborhood.
+A Community Clean-Up for Water Quality is a perfect way to get your neighbors and community involved in water quality issues in your neighborhood.
 It's also a great way you can ensure the continued safety, reliability, and beauty of water in your community.